Vítor Tormena

-Vítor Tormena de Farias (born 4 January 1996) is a Brazilian footballer who plays for Portuguese club S.C.
-Braga as a defender.
+Vítor Tormena de Farias (born 4 January 1996) is a Brazilian footballer who plays as a centre-back for Russian Premier League club Krasnodar.

-Formed at São Paulo where he played only in the Copa Paulista, he played most of his career in Portugal, making over 100 appearances for Braga with whom he won the Taça da Liga (2020) and Taça de Portugal (2021).
+Formed at São Paulo where he played only in the Copa Paulista, he played most of his career in Portugal, making 126 appearances for Braga with whom he won the Taça da Liga (2020) and Taça de Portugal (2021).
 He also represented Gil Vicente and Portimonense in the country.

 Club career

 São Paulo

-Born in Marília, São Paulo state, Tormena came through the youth system of São Paulo FC.
+Born in Marília, São Paulo state, Tormena came through the youth system of São Paulo.
 He played nine games for them in the 2016 Copa Paulista, debuting on 7 July in a goalless home draw with Red Bull Brasil.

 On 8 January 2017, Tormena joined Grêmio Novorizontino on loan for the Campeonato Paulista campaign.
-He played only once, in a 3–1 loss at Santos FC on 30 March.
+He played only once, in a 3–1 loss at Santos on 30 March.

 Gil Vicente

-On 27 June 2017, Tormena joined Portuguese LigaPro club Gil Vicente F.C.
-On 6 August, he made his debut in a 2–1 victory over FC Porto B. He was sent off on 25 February 2018 in a 2–1 loss a C.D.
-Santa Clara, and scored his first goal on 15 April to open a 1–1 draw at U.D.
-Oliveirense, as his team suffered relegation.
+On 27 June 2017, Tormena joined Portuguese LigaPro club Gil Vicente.
+On 6 August, he made his debut in a 2–1 victory over Porto B. He was sent off on 25 February 2018 in a 2–1 loss at Santa Clara, and scored his first goal on 15 April to open a 1–1 draw at Oliveirense, as his team suffered relegation.

-In September 2018, Tormena was loaned to Primeira Liga club Portimonense S.C. for the season.
-A regular during his stay on the Algarve, he scored once away to reigning champions FC Porto on 7 December, though they won 4–1.
+In September 2018, Tormena was loaned to Primeira Liga club Portimonense for the season.
+A regular during his stay on the Algarve, he scored once away to reigning champions Porto on 7 December, though they won 4–1.